cocool97/adb_client/README.md

 use adb_client::ADBServer;
 use std::net::{SocketAddrV4, Ipv4Addr};

-let server_ip = Ipv4Addr::new(127, 0, 0, 1);
+// A custom server address can be provided let server_ip = Ipv4Addr::new(127, 0, 0, 1);
 let server_port = 5037;

 let mut server = ADBServer::new(SocketAddrV4::new(server_ip, server_port));
 server.devices();
 ```